Docs

 FILE=plaintext.txt.enc

-# Extract the unlock time from the file
+# Extract the unlock time from the encrypted file.

 UNLOCK=$(openssl asn1parse -inform DER -in ${FILE} \